 Other ingredients that make their way into the brine include pickling spices, garlic, sugar, bay leaf, and peppercorns.

 Once your corned beef is ready to go, a few hours of low-and-slow cooking in a crock pot or Dutch oven will take care of the rest.
 What you are left with is a gorgeous pink hunk of meat filled with briny flavors that flawlessly accompany potatoes, carrots, and cabbage.

 Lucky for us, you can skip all the fun (and work!) of salt-packing the meat, save space in your fridge, and purchase already brined and ready-to-cook brisket.

 Around St. Patrick’s Day, you will find heaping piles of brined corned beef in supermarket coolers.
 It’s a great time to take advantage of those sales and tuck some extra corned beef in your freezer.
 However, it’s essential to know how to safely store it in the freezer if you do buy extra.

 Before taking your ready-to-cook corned beef and throwing it in the back of your freezer, be sure to drain the meat of its brine and wrap it very well.
 Leaving the brisket in the vacuum-sealed bag you bought it in with the salt solution will cause the flavor and texture to diminish with prolonged freezing, so be sure to get rid of the liquid.

-The United States Department of Agriculture recommends to freeze uncooked and already brined corned beef no longer than one month for the best quality.
+The United States Department of Agriculture recommends freezing uncooked and already brined corned beef no longer than one month for the best quality.
 It will remain safe to eat as long as it remains frozen, but the texture and flavor of corned beef decrease fairly quickly in the freezer compared to other meats.